How to effectively implement business process change

 Audit processes for effectiveness

-You might want to create a process flow diagram of your current processes.
-This will give you visual step-by-step documentation that makes it easy to see where there might be problem areas and explain those problem areas to others.
+A simple way to do this is to create a current vs. future state flowchart.
+This will give you visual step-by-step documentation that makes it easy to see where there might be areas for improvement and explain them to others.

-In addition, talk to the people who work with the process.
-This helps team members to feel like their ideas are important and that they have a hand in improving the process.
-Their feedback can be valuable and give you a more clear picture of what needs to change.
-Plus, you’ll be less likely to overlook important steps and substeps.
+In addition, talk to the people directly involved in the process.
+Including team members shows you value their ideas and gives them a hand in improving the process—which not only improves buy-in down the road but also leads to better results.
+Their feedback can give you a more clear picture of what needs to change, and you’ll be less likely to overlook important steps and substeps.

 Identify the process goals